Hope Tree Nursery

 In Providence, Rhode Island’s West End neighborhood, on a large industrial parcel once surrounded by abandoned mill buildings, Groundwork Providence is quite literally sowing the seeds of a cleaner, greener city.
 Contaminated with heavy metals after years of housing a metal fastener factory, the West End site is now home to the Hope Tree Nursery, the first nursery in the United States constructed on a former brownfield.

 Today, the Hope Tree Nursery grows 290 trees, representing 27 native and near-native varieties, including sassafras, black walnut, and scrub oak.
 The trees are grown using a pot-within-a-pot method that prevents soil from being removed from the site and allows for the easy replacement of seedlings once they are mature.
 After two years, the saplings are sold to homeowners in the community, commercial property owners, and municipalities on a sliding scale based on ability to pay, which allows the nursery to remain financially self-sustaining.
-Groundwork Providence also uses these trees for a variety of grant-funded projects, such as green infrastructure installations and volunteer tree plantings.
+Groundwork Rhode Island also uses these trees for a variety of grant-funded projects, such as green infrastructure installations and volunteer tree plantings.

 - offering urban residents, businesses, and municipalities affordable and sustainably grown native trees, along with the air and climate benefits those trees provide;